I love giving tips and advice to help others make money online.

-2. You and the buyer may exchange messages on the PayPal website which are visible to Paypal.
-Usually the buyers are just anxious because they have not received their item.
-Be friendly and helpful, try to stay calm and professional and avoid threats: they usually backfire and you will be left out of pocket.
-Usually the item is just delayed or it needs to be collected from their their local postal office/depot.
+- You and the buyer may exchange messages on the PayPal website which are visible to Paypal.
+Usually, the buyers are just anxious because they have not received their items.
+Be friendly and helpful, try to stay calm and professional, and avoid threats: they usually backfire and you will be left out of pocket.
+Usually, the item is just delayed or it needs to be collected from their local post office/depot.
 The buyer can close the dispute at any time, so you might be able to get it resolved with just one email or phone call.

-3. The buyer or seller can escalate the dispute to a claim.
+- The buyer or seller can escalate the dispute to a claim.
 The seller may choose to escalate to a claim if they feel the buyer is being unreasonable and wish Paypal to act as an intermediary.
 This means Paypal will review the case and decide the outcome.
-They will either decide in the sellers favour and remove the hold on the funds or decide in the buyers favour and return the funds to the buyer.
+They will either decide in the seller's favor and remove the hold on the funds or decide in the buyer's favor and return the funds to the buyer.

 If the dispute is not escalated to a claim within 20 days, it will close automatically, making the funds available to the seller.

-Unfortunately, unless you can prove with a tracking number that the item was delivered, Paypal will often close the case in the buyers favour and return the funds to them.
+Unfortunately, unless you can prove with a tracking number that the item was delivered, PayPal will often close the case in the buyer's favor and return the funds to them.
 If you are selling items for $1, few buyers will be prepared to pay $5 for a tracked service, and you will have to send the item without tracking.
 It is sometimes a bit of a gamble but it is just something you have to consider when running an online business.

-Check you level of protection from Paypal: it can vary depending on location and account verification.
+- Check your level of protection from PayPal: it can vary depending on location and account verification.

 © 2014 SpaceShanty